Crypto Onboarding: Passwordless Wallets in Practice

 This process prompts the user to authenticate (via Face ID, Touch ID, Windows Hello, etc.) and creates a unique key pair bound to their device.
 The private key remains in secure hardware, while the public key is returned for smart account initialization.

-Initializing the Smart Account
+Initializing the smart account

 With the WebAuthn credential created, we can now initialize a smart account that recognizes this passkey as its primary signer: